 How to Make Smoked Baked Beans

-Step One: First thing you need to cook the bacon.
+Step One: First thing you need to do is cook the bacon.
+We pan fry it over medium heat.

-Step Three: Combine all the other ingredients in a medium or large mixing bowl.
+Step Three: Chop the bacon.
+Combine all the other ingredients in a medium or large mixing bowl.

-Step Five: Transfer the bean mixture to a disposable aluminum pan or cast iron skillet and place on the pellet grill or smoker.
+Step Five: Transfer the bean mixture to a disposable aluminum pan or cast-iron skillet and place on the pellet smoker or wood smoker.
 Smoke the baked beans until they are hot and have absorbed some of the smoke flavors.

 Variations

-Spices - Add some garlic, onion powder, smoked paprika, or even Worcestershire sauce to boost the flavor.
+Spices - Add some garlic powder, onion powder, chili powder, smoked paprika, or even Worcestershire sauce to boost the flavor.

-Spicy - Adding jalapenos is a great way to kick up the heat.
+Spicy - Adding jalapeño pepper is a great way to kick up the heat.
 Just saute the jalapeno peppers along with the onions.

 Extra Sweet - Want your smoked baked beans sweeter?
 Also, add some molasses or maple syrup in addition to the light brown sugar.